htcondor/htcondor/docs/misc-concepts/hooks.rst

        The routed job ClassAd that is to be updated.
     Expected standard output from the hook
        The job attributes to be updated in the routed job, or nothing, if there was no update.
-To prevent clashing with HTCondor’s management of job attributes, only attributes that are not managed by HTCondor should be output from this hook.
+To prevent clashing with HTCondor's management of job attributes, only attributes that are not managed by HTCondor should be output from this hook.
     Exit status of the hook